run-ai/docs/docs/developer/cluster-api/reference/inference.md

    s3	<Object>
      Specifies S3 buckets to mount into the container running the workload

+   seccompProfileType	<Object>
+     Indicates which kind of seccomp profile will be applied to the container.
+     Valid options are: RuntimeDefault - the container runtime default profile should be used.
+Unconfined - no profile should be applied.
+Localhost is not yet supported by Run:ai.

    serviceType	<Object>
      Specifies the default service exposure method for ports.
 The default shall